-On November 2, 2018, the Company completed a bought deal offering of 5,649,600 common shares of the Company at a price of \$0.6 per share for aggregate gross proceeds to the company of \$3,390,000.
-An issuance cost of \$370,000 was incurred.
-Along with this bought deal private placement, the Company also completed a previously announced non-brokered private placement of common shares of the Company at the issue price for gross proceeds to the Company of \$1,100,000.
+On November 2, 2018, the Company completed a bought deal offering of 5,649,600 common shares of the Company at a price of \$0.60 per share for aggregate gross proceeds to the company of \$4,490,000.
+Issuance costs of \$885,000 in cash was incurred.
+The Company also issued to the underwriter compensation options equal to 6.5% of the offered shares (1,836,120).
+Each compensation option is exercisable into one common share of the Company at the issue price for a period of 24 months from the closing of the offering.
+These shares are recorded as broker equity warrants at \$0.60 per share.
+Along with this bought deal private placement, the Company also completed a previously announced non-brokered private placement of common shares of the Company of \$1,100,000.
 A total of 1,833,333 common shares of the Company were sold pursuant to the non-brokered private placement to officers and directors.

-On March 7, 2019, The Company issued \$15,000,000 in 8.0% Convertible Unsecured Debentures due March 7, 2024.
-In connection with the new debt issued, the Company issued to the Underwriters compensation warrants to purchase 519,231 common shares (equal to 4.5% of aggregate number of common shares issuable by the company under the convertible debenture).
-Each warrant entitles the holder to purchase one common share of the Company at a price of \$1.30 until March 7, 2019.
+On March 7, 2019, the Company issued \$15,000,000 in 8.0% Convertible Unsecured Debentures due March 7, 2024.
+The debentures are convertible into common shares at \$1.30/share.
+After three years, the Company can force conversion of the outstanding principal if the daily volume weighted average price of the common shares exceeds \$1.62/share for twenty consecutive trading days.
+The debentures were valued at present value using a discount rate of 18%.
+In connection with the new debt issued, the Company issued broker warrants to purchase 519,231 common shares.
+Each warrant entitles the holder to purchase one common share of the Company at a price of \$1.30 until March 7, 2024.
 The warrants were valued using Black-Scholes.
-The transaction cost of \$1,041,000, is netted against the carrying value of the debentures and accreted to interest expense using the effective interest rate method
+The transaction costs of \$1,216,000, is netted against the carrying value of the debentures and accreted to interest expense using the effective interest rate method.
+These transaction costs were also broken out between debt and equity due to the conversion feature of the debenture, with \$868,000 going to against the present value of the debt and \$348,000 going against equity.